rovrov/rovrov.github.io/_posts/2014-11-10-github-pages-302-redirect.md

 <!-- more -->

 Basically, GitHub Pages server replies with a `302` temporary redirect pointing to the same location as requested.
 The browser will have to request the same exact url once again and hope not to see a `302` this time.
-When I asked GH support if there is something can I do about this I got this not very encouraging response:
+When I asked GH support if there is something can I do about this, I got this not very encouraging response:

 >  you will sometimes receive a 302 Found response in place of a 200 OK response from GitHub Pages sites because of DDoS mitigation software we have in place for all Pages sites
 >